dobin/detonator/doc/implement-edr.md

 ## Local Log Events

-This is implemented by Detonator.
+This is implemented by DetonatorAgent.
 See its documentation how to implement it.

-The data will be stored in `submission.edr_telemetry_raw` as plain string.
-Example, for Defender, it will look like this (beautified):
+The DetonatorAgent API `/api/logs/edr` will return the data as string.

+For example, for Defender, it will look like this (beautified XML):
 ```
 <Event
 	xmlns='http://schemas.microsoft.com/win/2004/08/events/event'>